browserengineering/book/book/accessibility.md

             self.update_accessibility()
 ```

 Now, what should the screen reader say?
-Well, that's not really up to
+That's not really up to
 the browser---the screen reader is a stand-alone application, often
 heavily configured by its user, and can decide on its own.
 But as a
 simple debugging aid, let's write a screen reader that speaks the